FrancisVila/MFT_convert/README.md

      [localhost:1313/docs/](localhost:1313/docs/)

 ## Contribute

 We welcome your contributions!
+Here are some URLs related to this project:

+- The Netlify admin page (may not be open): <https://app.netlify.com/sites/axway-mft-convert/overview>

+- Browse the Netlify deployment site: <https://axway-mft-convert.netlify.app/docs/transfercft/>

-To get started, go to <https://axway-open-docs.netlify.com/> and click **Documentation** in the top menu.
+ **Documentation** in the top menu.
 Browse the documentation and use the options in the right navigation to edit any page using GitHub or Netlify CMS.

 Before you start contributing, please read the [contribution guidelines](https://axway-open-docs.netlify.com/docs/contribution_guidelines/).